-75-5.3.
+75-8.3.
 DOCUMENTATION

-A complete PSD/PJD should be submitted to the ESC and will be considered a request for funding of environmental remediation projects.
-The PSD/PJD should include supporting documentation, findings of studies, and detailed cost estimates.
+A complete, signed PSD/PJD should be submitted to the ESC and will be considered a request for funding of demolition projects.
+The PSD/PJD should include: Real Property disposal documents, Reports of Survey, supporting documentation, findings of studies, and detailed cost estimates.
 For guidance in preparing a PSD see appropriate paragraphs of Section 13-1.3 of Technical Handbook Chapter 13-1.
 The PSD/PJD should not include volumes of test and lab results, copies of envelopes, etc.